Marjorie Herrera Lewis

-Marjorie Herrera Lewis (born 1957) is a sports journalist best known for her 2018 novel When the Men Were Gone.
+Marjorie Herrera Lewis (born 1957) is an American sports journalist best known for her 2018 novel When the Men Were Gone.
 In 2018, the book was selected by Sports Illustrated as one of the best sports books in its year-in-review issue.
 In 2017, at age 60, Lewis coached defensive backs at Texas Wesleyan University, making her the only female college football coach at any level that year.
 In 1984, Lewis joined the Fort Worth Star-Telegram and later became the first female beat writer to cover the Dallas Cowboys.

 Early life and education

 Born and raised in Santa Fe, New Mexico, Lewis was the second of five children.
 Her father is a retired dentist, and her mother is a retired accountant.
 In 1975, Lewis graduated from St. Michael's High School in Santa Fe, where she competed in basketball, softball, flag football, tennis, and volleyball.

 Lewis holds a BS from Arizona State University, an MA from the University of Texas at Arlington, and an MFA from Southern New Hampshire University.
 Lewis also has certificates from Southern Methodist University and Cornell University.